 Over the last few years I’ve read my share of horror stories about Americans living or traveling overseas who have been treated with nothing but utter contempt.
 Here is a story that’s going to tip the scale in the other direction.
 One Saturday, not too long ago, I was traveling through Tokyo via one of the countless steel-clad rail huggers that relentlessly crisscross this overcrowded concrete jungle.
 It was the Kehein Tohoku train line to be exact and when the doors of the car I was riding opened at Ueno Station, I heard this gasp of what seemed to be extreme elation.
 When I looked up to see the face from which this joyous utterance emerged I beheld an expression of total surprise and from behind a pair of black framed glasses with lenses as thick as the bottom of a glass coca cola bottle there were two eyes bulging wide open that pointed straight at me like an unavoidable oncoming hail of bullets.
-When the doors of the train car slammed shut, sealing all of its occupants in together, the elated middle-aged man who had just entered turned his body 360 degrees, extended his “back pocket” in my direction, pointed to the protruding anterior part of his anatomy with his index finger (which was pretty hard not to notice in the first place), and then turned his head around with a come hither expression as the words “sank you” rolled off his tongue.
+When the doors of the train car slammed shut, sealing all of its occupants in together, the elated middle-aged man who had just entered turned his body 360 degrees, extended his “back pocket” in my direction, pointed to the protruding posterior part of his anatomy with his index finger (which was pretty hard not to notice in the first place), and then turned his head around with a come hither expression as the words “thank you” rolled off his tongue in accented English.
 It looked like it was going to be a long ride.

 Then as he continued to strike what on perhaps a more appealing figure might have been considered a seductive pose he spoke again.
 Index finger pointing south, the words “Levi’s, thank you,” once again fell from his lips.
 Then he straightened out, turned around, looked me squarely in the eye and asked, “What country?”
 I told him “America.”
 Upon which he returned to his bent over position, pointed again and said with a smile, “Levi’s.
 Thank you.”
 That's when it finally hit me.
 He was thanking me, an American, for giving him that distinctly American brand of dungarees.